Model-R/modleR/README.md

 # modleR: a workflow for ecological niche models based on dismo

 __modleR__ is a workflow based on package __dismo__ (Hijmans et al 2017), designed to automatize some of the common steps when performing ecological niche models.
 Given the occurrence records and a set of environmental predictors, it prepares the data by cleaning for duplicates, removing occurrences with no environmental information and applying some geographic and environmental filters.
-It executes crossvalidation or bootstrap <!-- or jacknife -->procedures<!-- depending on the number of occurrence points -->, then it performs ecological niche models using several algorithms, some of which are already implemented in the `dismo` package, and others come from other packages in the R environment, such as glm, Support Vector Machines and Random Forests.
+It executes crossvalidation or bootstrap procedures, then it performs ecological niche models using several algorithms, some of which are already implemented in the `dismo` package, and others come from other packages in the R environment, such as glm, Support Vector Machines and Random Forests.

 # Installing

-Currently modleR can be installed from github (but we aim to submit to CRAN soon):
+Currently modleR can be installed from github:

 ```
 # Without vignette